ILDAR9/wget/README.md

 wget
 ====

-Simple wget utility, like linux's built-in wget command.
+A simple wget utility, like linux's built-in wget command.